leskaa/blog/content/blog/1-30-2020/index.md

 ## GitHub Student Developer Pack

 The GitHub Student Developer Pack is a great resource that provides cloud hosting credits to high school and university students.
+You can get domain registration for your side projects.
+A few cloud providers also give out credits for students to use paid hosting services.
+Here are some notable inclusions in the pack.

+- name.com
+  - 1 year domain name on a selection of 25 TLDs
+- Namecheap
+  - 1 year domain name registration on my-name.me
+- AWS Educate
+  - \$100 of AWS credits
+- DigitalOcean
+  - \$50 of cloud hosting credits
+- Microsoft Azure
+  - \$100 of Azure credits
+- Heroku
+  - Free Hobby Dyno for 2 years

 ## Serverless Functions